Surfing the menu: The best Gold Coast restaurants by precinct

 Also check out… The Yard for shakshuka eggs by morning and cocktails and cuca tins by afternoon.

-A blink-and-you’ll-miss it suburb snuggled in between Nobby Beach and Burleigh Heads, the Gold Coast’s Miami is not so much ’80s TV cop dramas and South Beach pastels, but more hipster grunge and vegan delights.
+A blink-and-you’ll-miss it suburb snuggled in between Nobby Beach and Burleigh Heads, the Gold Coast’s Miami is less ’80s TV cop dramas and South Beach pastels, more hipster grunge and vegan delights.

-Housed in a cute cottage, Paddock Bakery brought queue-inducing dippy eggs and salted caramel cruffins to the backstreets of Miami a couple of years back, and locals have been addicted ever since.
-We don’t know what we love more – the fresh pork, apple and pistachio sausage rolls or the Purple Eggs (poached eggs served over house woodfired toast, slathered in beetroot and za’atar puree and topped with fetta)… or the eggy custard tarts… or the, well, everything!
+Housed in a cute cottage, Paddock Bakery brought queue-inducing dippy eggs and salted caramel cruffins to the backstreets of Miami in 2014, and locals have been addicted ever since.
+We don’t know what we love more – the purple eggs (poached eggs served over house woodfired toast, slathered in beetroot and za’atar puree and topped with fetta) or the eggy custard tarts… or the, well, everything!

 Head to Greenhouse Canteen when you want to treat your body like a temple and your Instagram feed like a boss.
-Working under the tagline, “Cruelty-free and killing it”, you can expect brain-tricking dishes like the adzuka beah gourmet hot dawg (aka house made quinoa and bean sausage served on a sourdough baguette topped with caramelised onion, smoked relish, mustard, pickled cabbage and almond cheese) and an epic plant-based antipasti board.
+Working under the tagline, “Cruelty-free and killing it”, you can expect brain-tricking dishes like smoked jackfruit enchiladas with turmeric rice, cucumber guacamole, sour cream and pickled cabbage, and an epic plant-based grazing board.

 If cheap and cheerful Chinese is more your cup of (Jasmine) tea, Miami Rice will keep your belly happy and Kung Po your taste buds with Malaysian and Thai dishes sidling up alongside your chow mein and Cantonese crispy roast duck.

-Also check out… Miami Marketta for a smorgasbord of food trucks eats and live music every Friday and Saturday night under the fairy lights.
+Also check out… Miami Marketta for a smorgasbord of food truck eats and live music every Wednesday, Friday and Saturday night under the fairy lights.

 The list of epic eats in Burleigh Heads is as long as the sets of perfectly peeling waves curling around the headland, best watched from a picnic rug on the hill.
 From beachfront fine dining to rooftop bars and backstreet secrets, you’ll feel completely satiated here.

-The fresh catches flown in twice-daily, the crisp, white tablecloths and the smooth-talking sommelier are just a few of the reasons why we’re sure the judges awarded The Fish House two chefs hats in the 2017 Brisbane Times Good Food Guide.
+The fresh catches flown in twice-daily, the crisp, white tablecloths and the smooth-talking sommelier are just a few of the reasons why we’re sure the judges awarded The Fish House a chefs hat (again) in the 2019 Australian Good Food Guide.
 The views and the tasting menu are what takes it over the line from fine to freakin’-fabulous-every-time for us.

-For casual eats and curl-your-toes coffee, head to Canteen Kitchen or local fave Commune.
+For casual eats and curl-your-toes coffee, head to Canteen Coffee and Kitchen or local fave Commune.

 When the sun starts to shimmy its way down towards the horizon, the rooftop at Justin Lane is where you want to be.